webiny/webiny-js/docs/CONTRIBUTING.md

 In general, Cypress tests should be ran against a project deployed into the cloud, mainly because of the existing tests that are making assertions related to the server side rendering (SSR) and CDN cache invalidations, which is not active in local development.

-The only problem with this approach is that if you're in process of creating a new test, and you need to change something in the UI in order to make it easier to test (e.g. adding a "data-testid" attribute to a HTML element), you'll need to redeploy the app, which might get a bit frustrating if your making a lot of changes (since a single deploy can take up to 180s).
+The only problem with this approach is that, if you're in process of creating a new test, and you need to change something in the UI in order to make it easier to test (e.g. adding a "data-testid" attribute to a HTML element), you'll need to redeploy the app, which might get a bit frustrating if your making a lot of changes (since a single deploy can take up to 180s).

-But, if your test doesn't involve assertions related to SSR and CDN cache invalidation, while creating the test, you can actually run it against a local development server (set `SITE_URL` variable to e.g. "http://localhost:3001").
-This way you'll be able to see your changes in the browser much faster, and get back to your test faster as well.
+But, if your test doesn't involve assertions related to SSR and CDN cache invalidation (e.g. you're testing something in the Admin app), while creating the test, you can actually run it against a local development server (use `--env` local when running `yarn setup-cypress`).
+This way you'll be able to iterate much faster.

 #### Where are tests located?

 All of the tests can be found in the `cypress/integration` folder (in the project root).
-In there, you will find just a single `admin` folder, because at the moment we only have tests for the Admin app and various modules introduced by other Webiny apps (Page Builder, Form Builder, Security, ...).
+In there, we have two folders - `adminInstallation` and `admin`.
+The `adminInstallation` folder contains the initial tests that goes through the initial installation process and is always run first in CI.
+Once that's done, then we can proceed with other tests, located in the `admin` folder.
+This folder contains tests for apps like Page Builder, Form Builder, Headless CMS, etc.

-Follow the same structure if you're about to add a new test.
-Also make sure to check other tests before creating one.
+Try to follow the same structure if you're about to add a new test.
+Also make sure to check other tests before creating one, just so you're familiar with how we approach writing tests (e.g. we use `@testing-library/cypress` lib to make the tests look a bit nicer).

 #### How to test `site` app in the cloud?